William McInnes: Writing

-Other
+Other activities

 On 16 February 2009, John Faulkner, then Special Minister of State and Cabinet Secretary, appointed McInnes as the new chair of the Advisory Council of the Museum of Australian Democracy at Old Parliament House.
 McInnes has spoken in many of his media appearances about the museum and its work and the importance of democratic values and civics education.
 He succeeded Doug Anthony as chair of the council.

-Awards

-McInnes has won, and been nominated for, several awards including: